Department Services Update

 Apply for a Planning Permit

-We will also be will be accepting applications for planning permits via email only.
+Initial Application - During the current closure, we are accepting applications for planning permits via email only.
 Here are the steps to follow:

 We will continue to investigate zoning, building code and other land use regulation violations, with some limitations as necessary to prevent in-person interactions.
 Priority will be placed on investigating potential violations that impact public health and safety.
 Please submit complaints via email to: email@example.com.